 Action Alert - 2021

-which includes proposed changes to expand euthanasia to allow people who are not dying to be considered eligible for hastened death.
+to be passed by Feb.
+26, although it has just been given a one-month extension.
+This bill includes proposed changes to expand euthanasia to allow people who are not dying to be considered eligible for hastened death.
 Bill C-7 also proposes removing some key safeguards for people who are at the end of life, such as the 10-day waiting period and the requirement that a person be able to consent at the time medical assistance in dying (MAID) is provided.
-The bill specifically does not allow mental illness by itself to make someone eligible for assisted death.
-Get the latest on this bill and the urgent need to contact your government representatives by December at TheEFC.ca/C-7
+The original bill specifically did not allow mental illness by itself to make someone eligible for assisted death, but Senate amendments have proposed allowing this.
+Get the latest on this bill and the urgent need to contact your government representatives at TheEFC.ca/C-7

-A parliamentary committee is expected to review the laws on euthanasia and assisted suicide (MAID), as mandated in the legislation that passed in 2016.
+Separately, a parliamentary committee will likely soon review the laws on euthanasia and assisted suicide (MAID), as mandated in the legislation that passed in 2016.
 The review is expected to consider whether the law should be expanded to allow hastened death for mature minors and people with mental illness as the sole underlying medical condition, or by advance request.
 The review will also study the state of palliative care in Canada.
 The EFC is preparing to participate in this review.

 In a May 2020 study of palliative care by the Health Committee, the EFC made a 5-page submission

 to recommend maintaining the distinction between palliative care and euthanasia, and recommending conscience protection for workers and institutions.

 EFC sample letters for writing your MP about the MAID law are available at TheEFC.ca/C-7

 Background on issues of expanding access